nananetflix/cyberpunksubtitletools/README.md

 Lines look like this:
 [41003] [F] V: Wasn't sure I would.  ||  [M] V: Wasn't sure I'd make it.
 The [F] and [M] markers only show up when the female V and male V say something different.
 Most of the time they say the same thing and the line just appears once.
-If something goes wrong
-The black window says "'python' is not recognized" — close that window completely and open a fresh one.
-Python only becomes available in new windows opened after it was installed.
-"Parsed 0 lines" — the WolvenKit conversion didn't actually work.
-Go back to Step 1, open one of the JSON files in Notepad, and confirm you can see readable dialogue.
-If you can't, the conversion step in WolvenKit needs to be redone.
-Files showing up in a folder called _misc — nothing's broken.
-These are usually tutorial messages or generic background chatter whose filenames don't follow the standard quest naming pattern.
-If you get stuck, copy the error message exactly and paste it back here and I'll help you sort it.